This is Part 2. Follow links for Part 1, 3, 4, 5, 6, 7 and 8.

 Meanwhile VT introduces a separate force entirely:

-- float expansion weighting
+- float market cap based weighting

 Most investors never think about this distinction because all three approaches are casually labeled “passive indexing.”